‘A big moment’: U of T alumni who graduated with virtual convocations return for in-person celebrations

 “It's going to be very special for me and probably one of the best days of my life,” Liao says.
 “I’ll be thinking about the respect I have for my home campus.
 This is the place that paved the way to where I am now.”

-Alumni and their 24,000 guests will attend 28 special in-person graduation celebrations over 13 days.
+Alumni and 24,000 guests will attend 28 special in-person graduation celebrations over 13 days.
 Cohorts are organized by campus and degree.
 Two celebrations were already held on Nov.
 12 for Rotman School of Management and Rotman Commerce graduates.

 “This graduation celebration was a special milestone for me,” says Mariana Saraiva, who earned an executive MBA degree in 2020.
 “It was my first experience in Canada graduating, so I am grateful to have been present and have my moment on stage with all my peers and fellow graduates.